-Lithuania says EU nations will take measures against Russia
+EU nations mull expulsions, other measures against Russia

 - Congress passes $1.3 trillion budget with little time to spare

+Danish Prime Minister Lars Lokke Rasmussen said his country would also consider “whether we should take unilateral steps.”

+The EU leaders’ statements came after a summit dinner where May shared information about why Britain is convinced Moscow was behind the attack, including the type of poison used — a Soviet-developed nerve agent known as Novichok — and intelligence that Russia has produced it within the past decade.

-Grybauskaite said Friday that “we got more detailed information from the prime minister May and it was very good information.”
+Grybauskaite said: “We got more detailed information from the prime minister May and it was very good information.”

+On Thursday, May called the Salisbury attack “part of a pattern of Russian aggression against Europe and its near neighbors, from the western Balkans to the Middle East.”

+Sergei Skripal, 66, and his 33-year-old daughter remain unconscious in critical but stable condition.